Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Fatal
      - 1020
      - 429
-     - If the server sets a limit on the number of requests a client can make within a given timeframe, the server will return this error when the client exceeds that limit.
-The server would provide an explanation of the limit in the additional Data element (e.g., “Client has made too many requests.
+     - If the service sets a limit on the number of requests a client can make within a given timeframe, the server will return this Exception when the client exceeds that limit.
+The server would provide an explanation of the limit in the additional Data element (e.g. “Client has made too many requests.
 This server allows only 5 requests per day per requestor_id and customer_id.”).

    * - Insufficient Information to Process Request
      - Fatal
      - 1030
      - 400
-     - There is insufficient data in the request to begin processing (e.g., missing requestor_id, no customer_id, etc.).
+     - There is insufficient data in the request to begin processing (e.g. missing requestor_id, no customer_id, etc.).

    * - Requestor Not Authorized to Access Service
      - Error